seL4/microkit/docs/manual.md

 ## Memory Regions {#mr}

-A *memory region* is a contiguous range of physical memory.
+A *memory region* is a range of memory.

-A memory region may have a *fixed* physical address.
+A memory region has a *fixed* physical address if it:
+1. has an explicitly defined physical address, or
+2. is a subject of a `setvar` element with a `region_paddr` attribute (See [System Description File](#sysdesc)).
+In this case the tool will automatically choose a suitable physical address.

-For memory regions without a fixed physical address, the physical address is allocated as part of the build process.
+For memory regions without a fixed physical address, it is not guaranteed for it to be contiguous in physical memory.

-Typically, memory regions with a fixed physical address represent memory-mapped device registers.
+Typically, memory regions with a fixed physical address represent memory-mapped device registers or DMA regions.

 Memory regions that are within main memory are zero-initialised.